lmirzaei/spring-ecommerce-tutorial/README.md

 System.out.println("The count of categories which updated after saving the desk is:  " + String.valueOf(updateResult.getMatchedCount()));
 ```

-Notice that the collecton of gategories was updated.
-After almost any change in product documents we need updating gategories (the Spring mapping framework doesn't cascade updates).
+Notice that the collecton of categories was updated.
+After almost any change in product documents we need to update categories (the Spring mapping framework doesn't cascade updates).

-Then we add another `products` in the "Furniture, Kitchen" and the "Wood, Handmade" categories.
+Then we add more `products` in the "Furniture, Kitchen" and the "Wood, Handmade" categories.
 ```Java
 EmbeddedCategory furnitureEmbedded = new EmbeddedCategory(furnitureCategory.getId(), furnitureCategory.getName());
 categoryList = new HashSet<>(Arrays.asList(furnitureEmbedded));